mmcfarland/bayntonhill/source/about-us/index.markdown

 We are (in the process of becoming) a Registered Community Organization with the city of Philadelphia, serving the Wister neighborhood of East Gemantown.

 ### Who can join
-Anyone can come to the meetings (first Tuesday of the month), residents who live, work or own property in the area we serve can become members
+Anyone can come to the meetings (first Tuesday of the month), residents who live, work or own property in the area we serve can become members.
+Email <a href="mailto:info@bayntonhill.org">info@bayntonhill.org</a> for more information.

 ### Where we serve
 (coming soon)